akhikhl/gretty/README.md

   fileLogEnabled = true
   logFileName = project.name
   logDir = "${System.getProperty('user.home')}/logs"
+  integrationTestTask = 'integrationTest'
+  integrationTestStatusPort = 9901
 }
 ```

 "port" defines TCP-port used by Jetty for incoming HTTP-requests.
+Default value is 8080.

 "servicePort" defines TCP-port used by gretty-plugin to communicate between jettyStart(War) and jettyStop/jettyRestart tasks.
+Default value is 9900.

 "contextPath" defines context path for the web-application (defaults to project name). "contextPath" affects
 only jettyRun[War], jettyStart[War] tasks.
 If you assemble WAR file and deploy it